Lexington Winter Invitational

 Nick Stratigakis Paradigm

-I debated at Poly Prep for three years and am fresh off the circuit.
+I debated at Poly Prep for three years and am two years off the circuit.
+I make my decisions based on my flow.

 Some things to note before the round: